Canon 1Ds Mark II vs Olympus E-1

 The Canon EOS-1Ds Mark II and the Olympus E-1 are two professional cameras that were officially introduced, respectively, in September 2004 and June 2003.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark II) and a Four Thirds (E-1) sensor.
-The Canon has a resolution of 16.6 megapixel, whereas the Olympus provides 4.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 16.6 megapixels, whereas the Olympus provides 4.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds Mark II vs Olympus E-1